-The fourth edition of the Saudi International gets underway on Thursday at the Royal Greens Golf and Country Club in King Abdullah Economic City.
+The fifth edition of the star-studded Saudi International gets underway on Thursday at the famed Royal Greens Golf and Country Club in one of the world’s must-see cities: King Abdullah Economic City.

-Now under the umbrella of the Asian Tour, the Saudi International field features a plethora of high-end talent, headlined by three of the world’s top-10 ranked players, including two-time winner Dustin Johnson (No. 5), Xander Schauffele (No. 8), and Bryson DeChambeau (No. 9).
+Now under the umbrella of the underrated Asian Tour, the Saudi International field features a plethora of high-end talent, headlined by two of the world’s very best players in Cameron Smith and Dustin Johnson.

-Those three headliners will be joined by superstars such as Phil Mickelson, Shane Lowry, Abraham Ancer, Tony Finau, Paul Casey, Joaquin Niemann, Sergio Garcia, and Patrick Reed, among others.
+Those two headliners will be joined by superstars such as Phil Mickelson, Brooks Koepka, Bubba Watson, Abraham Ancer, Matthew Wolff, Paul Casey, Joaquin Niemann, Sergio Garcia, Bryson DeChambeau, Louis Oosthuizen, Henrik Stenson, Lee Westwood, and Patrick Reed, among others.